palewire/go-big-with-github-actions/docs/getting-started.md

         run: echo "Hello world"
 ```

-For each job, you will need to choose what kind of runner it will us.
-In our case, chose a Linux runner.
+For each job, you will need to choose what kind of server to use.
+In our case, we selected an Ubuntu Linux runner.
 You can also choose MacOS or Windows.
-Actions are free, but if you are paying for them to use beyond the storage and minute limits, you will be [charged differently](https://docs.github.com/en/billing/managing-billing-for-your-products/managing-billing-for-github-actions/about-billing-for-github-actions#minute-multipliers) depending on your runner.

 {emphasize-lines="9"}
 ```yaml